Planet of the Apes (1968)

 Astronaut Taylor crash lands on a distant planet ruled by apes who use a primitive race of humans for experimentation and sport.
 Soon Taylor finds himself among the hunted, his life in the hands of a benevolent chimpanzee scientist.

 After having their ship crash on a mysterious planet, two US astronauts wander across the desert plain.
 Thinking they are alone, the surprise comes when life forms appear, not just as mute human but as apes.
 Walking, talking apes.
 The apes see themselves as the original beings on the planet and do anything to keep all humans locked up.

-- A ship in space, Colonel George Taylor (Charlton Heston) is at the controls.
+- The film opens with the image of a ship in space.
+Colonel George Taylor (Charlton Heston) is at the controls.
 He's making a log entry about the journey so far.
 Although nearly six months out from Earth since they took off in 1972; they have traveled 700 years into the future due to their faster than light speed through a wormhole.

 Taylor takes an injection and returns to a stasis chamber to wait out the rest of the voyage with his three fellow astronauts.
 As he sleeps the ship continues on before encountering a planet and crashes into a lake.
 The ship awakens the crew, who immediately realize their situation.
 One of the four (a young woman) has died in stasis.

 Suddenly one of the bulkheads collapses and the ship begins to sink.
 The remaining three crewmen scramble to escape after being unsuccessful in sending a message to Earth.
 As Taylor leaves the ship he sees the ship's clock showing the year as 3978.
 They have been in space for over 2,000 years, yet by traveling through a hyperspace wormhole they have aged only about 20 months, with long beards to prove it.